 Perhaps the two most significant and worrisome factors that have to be considered when planning a wedding are the ceremony date and the weather.
 When considering this, it is no surprise that June has become by far the most popular month for wedding celebrations.
 With the benefit of being past the spring shower season and the convenience of summer vacation flexibility, June is a very attractive time to throw a wedding.

-There are a few potential downfalls associated with throwing a wedding ceremony in June, however, so being prepared for potential obstacles can save your wedding unneeded hardships.
+There are a few potential downfalls associated with throwing a wedding ceremony in June, however, so be prepared for potential obstacles can save your wedding unneeded hardships.
 To help you prepare for your important ceremony, here are 5 tips for brides and grooms planning a June wedding:

 1. Booking a Date Can be Difficult

 Depending on your venue, you may need to set a date very far in advance to guarantee a spot for your ceremony.
-With June being by far the most popular month for weddings, churches, parks, beaches and other popular spots will become booked very quickly.
+With June being by far the most popular month for weddings, churches, parks, beaches, and other popular spots will become booked very quickly.
 If you are planning your wedding to be in a large city (such as New York) or a popular wedding destination (such as Savannah) you will want to take extra care to schedule a reservation far in advance.
 Generally speaking, you should never book less than six months in advance, but booking as far out as 1 ½ years before the ceremony can be beneficial if you have the ability to do so.

 2. Budget More for Your Ceremony and Rental Services

 Unfortunately, the popularity of June weddings often leads to wedding-centric services increasing their service prices during the busy month.
 Due to this, if you are on a tight budget you may want to consider rescheduling your wedding to be during the off-season.
 However, if you are set on a June date, scheduling on days of the week can help you avoid premium fees from venues and rental services.
 Researching which companies raise their prices during the busy summer months can help you avoid having to pay unnecessarily large fees.
-Another thing to consider researching well in advance is the availability of wedding entertainment.

 3. Consider the Schedules of Your Guests